Colombia 2019

 Donde Juan B

-Resstaurant at the trail head.
-Not sure if there is a Donde Juan A, but the B was nice enough.
-Although I was tricked into eating a blended trout head soup, made with bones and veggies. https://www.valledelcocora.com.co/bosques-de-cocora-6.
-It's known for its good trout, and the soup wasn't bad, but I got grossed out upon learning what I ate.
+After we finished our hike, we settled in for lunch at the restaurant at the start of the trail head.
+Not sure if there is a Donde Juan A, but Donde Juan B was certainly nice enough.
+Although I was tricked into eating a blended trout head soup mixed with bones and veggies.
+This area is known for its good trout, and, despite not liking that particular fish, the soup wasn't bad.
+But I absolutely got grossed out upon learning what I ate.

 Back to Solento